gus0k/slides/src/iclr20.md

 ::: incremental

-* Massive deployment of renewables is needed
+* Massive deployment of renewable energy resources is needed
-* Most renewables are intermitent (solar, wind)
+* Most renewables are intermittent (solar, wind)
 * Deploying renewables requires grid flexibility
+* Grid flexibility is hard to measure.
-* How should we measure and implement grid flexibility?
+* How should we implement more grid flexibility?
-    - Real time pricing
-    - Local energy markets
-    - Time of Use tariffs
-    - Distributed control of appliances
-* A benchmkar is needed!
+* A benchmark is needed!

 :::